andrewmcgr/FlexTAP/README.md

 # Adjustment:

-Before installation, adjust the center screw so it just barely actuates the switch, verify that the switch can be clicked on and will switch off on its own by pulling the lower belt clamp tabs downward.
-If the switch does not turn off on its own, advance the center screw by about 1/12 turn.
-Then adjust the stop screw to actuate the switch, then back it off till the switch deactivates and verify that the switch still works as described.
+* Before installation, adjust the center screw so it just barely actuates the switch, verify that the switch can be clicked on and will switch off on its own by pulling the lower belt clamp tabs downward.
+* If the switch does not turn off on its own, advance the center screw by about 1/12 turn.
+* Then adjust the stop screw to actuate the switch, then back it off till the switch deactivates and verify that the switch still works as described.

 Repeat the adjustment after installing the belt clamps and tensioning the belts but before installing the toolhead (this time pushing the front of the TAP upward).

-Once the toolhead is installed and TAP configured, verify correct endstop operation before attempting to home.
+Once the toolhead is installed and TAP configured, verify correct endstop operation again before attempting to home.

-The mechanism takes a number of probes to settle, so it's a good idea to run probe_accuracy tests with a total of at least 50 probes before proceeding.
+The mechanism takes a number of probes to settle, so it's a good idea to run `probe_accuracy` tests with a total of at least 50 probes before proceeding.
 Then set Z offset by your favourite method and it should be good to go.

 # Acknowledgements: